meni432/CardRecyclerView/README.md

         android:background="@android:color/transparent">
     </com.menisamet.cardrecyclerview.CardsRecyclerView>
 ```
-this is standart Recycle View
+this is standart Recycler View

 #### Step 4: This is a sample code for using with this Class
 ```Java